BigGreenButton/Capture-Bot/README.md

 As a host you will need to flip through these states with:
  - !endgame (will clear all related roles)
- - !resetgame (will clear all related roles)
+ - !resetgame
  - !begindistribution
+ - !beginround
- - !beginround (listed in the order of normal game)
+(all listed in the order of normal game)

 !endgame can be called at anytime, but the others can only be called in order.

-IF YOU ARE INITIALIZING THE BOT ON A SERVER:
-It begins in the "gameover" so start with "!resetgame".
+IF YOU ARE INITIALIZING THE BOT ON A SERVER: It begins in the "gameover" so start with "!resetgame".

+!clearroles will clear all related roles.

 The other host-only bot commands are !styx and !save.
 When someone is !capture(d), they are moved from capture to capturelimbo.